seven-vector-databases/seven-vector-databases.github.io/src/part-main/day6-snowflake.md

 The clearest signal is existing data in Snowflake.
 If your organization's data is already in Snowflake - and for many data engineering and analytics teams it is - adding semantic search is a matter of storing embeddings in a new column and writing a SQL query.
 There is no new system to provision, no data to move and no synchronization to maintain.

 The second signal is a SQL-native team.
 Data engineers and analysts who already work in Snowflake will find `VECTOR_COSINE_SIMILARITY` immediately familiar.
-It slots into existing query patterns, works alongside standard `WHERE` clauses, `GROUP BY` aggregations and window functions, and integrates naturally with Snowflake's access control and governance features.
+It slots into existing query patterns, works alongside standard `WHERE` clauses, `GROUP BY` aggregations and window functions and integrates naturally with Snowflake's access control and governance features.

 The third signal is analytics alongside search.
 Snowflake is built for analytical workloads.
 If your use case requires not just "find similar tickets" but also "how many critical tickets are unresolved this week" and "what is the average resolution time by category", both questions can be answered in the same database with the same SQL toolchain.